-The Bank has a system for monitoring the condition of individual credits, including determining the adequacy of provisions.
+The Bank has a system for monitoring the condition of individual credits, including determining the adequacy of provisions on a timely basis.
+Each month end any exposure the credit quality of which is categorised as doubtful or in default is reviewed and the appropriate provision assessed.